+Each of us uses water every day.
 A cool glass of tap water is the perfect drink on a hot summer day.
 The water is clean and refreshing.
 It has no color or strong smell.
-But where does it come from?
-In the United States, it comes from streams, ponds, rivers, and other natural sources.
+Have you ever thought about where the water you use comes from?
+About half of the drinking water used in the United States comes from lakes and rivers.
+The other half comes from springs and wells that reach water located deep underground.
 Before it gets to your glass, it has been cleaned, treated, and tested for safety.

 Do you ever wonder what chemicals and pollutants might be in your glass of tap water?
 In the United States, you shouldn’t have to worry.
 Our water supply is protected by law, so it is usually safe to drink.
 The U.S. Environmental Protection Agency (EPA) sets acceptable limits for pollutants in our water that might harm our health.
 To date, EPA has set such limits for more than 90 pollutants.
 Yet people do things that pollute water.
 And drinking polluted water can cause diseases and other health problems.